AgreeableDeerGames/GameBackbone/Guides/DeveloperGuide.md

 * [Download](https://marketplace.visualstudio.com/items?itemName=OpenCppCoverage.OpenCppCoveragePlugin) OpenCppCoverage

 #### 2.1.3: CMake Settings
-For every build configuration add a "cmakeCommandArgs" property.
+For every build configuration in CMakeSettings.json add a "cmakeCommandArgs" property.
 The value of this property should be the cmake command line arguments required to set the set the variables from the [Recommended CMake Options](#5-recommended-cmake-options).

 Sample: